Jessica Simpson Shares Her Kids’ Heart Melting Reaction To Returning Home After Fire Evacuation

 According to Simpson, the brother and sister duo “then hugged each and every stuffed animal they have one by one, every time saying, ‘We are so lucky.'”

-And it sounds like her kids impossibly sweet reaction being allowed back in their home following the California wildfires comes as a direct response to what they kids have learned from their parents.
+And it sounds like her kids’ impossibly sweet reaction being allowed back in their home following the California wildfires comes as a direct response to what the kids have learned from their parents.

 Jessica revealed to the outlet that she and Eric, who married in 2014, always try to be grateful for what they have and pass on the gratitude to their two – soon to be three – children.